MileHacker Logo

 • Respectful Interaction: Learn basic Spanish greetings and polite phrases.
 Using "usted" (formal "you") shows respect to strangers and elders.

 • Cultural Preservation Efforts: Support local artisans by purchasing souvenirs and crafts directly.
-Be aware of the history and significance of sites like Palacio Portales and Inca ruins, treating them to respect.
+Be aware of the heritage and significance of sites like Palacio Portales and Inca ruins, treating them to have respect for.

 • Photography Ethics: Always get consent before taking photos of people.
 "Puedo sacar una foto?" is polite.
-Be discreet and respectful, especially in La Cancha markets and during sacred ceremonies.
+Be discreet and respectful, especially in La Cancha markets and at the time of religious ceremonies.

-• Religious Site Etiquette: Dress modestly, covering shoulders and knees.
+• Religious Site Etiquette: Dress modestly, with modest attire.
 Remove hats upon entering churches or temples.
-Speak in a low voice and maintain a respectful silence.
+Keep your voice down and maintain a respectful silence.

 Mindful Behavior